-An example of splitting a depreciating asset is removing a CB radio from a truck.
+For example, removing a CB radio from a truck splits a depreciating asset.
 If you install the radio in another truck you may be merging the two assets (radio and truck).

 After depreciating assets are split or merged, each new asset must satisfy the definition of a depreciating asset if the UCA rules are to apply to it.
 For each depreciating asset you start to hold, you need to establish the effective life and cost.